 In February 2014 the International Standards Organisation (ISO) published ISO 55000, this international standard has effectively overtaken and replaced PAS 55 as the Asset Management standard.
 Like all new standards there is a settling in period as industry seeks to understand the full implications of trying comply with the requirements of the standard, this has been the situation with ISO 55000.
 Some companies have moved to adopt ISO 55000 and some companies have kept with PAS 55.
 BBUS has sought to understand the essential requirements of ISO 55000 with a view to seeing how these can be applied to the OFTO environment, this has meant that the plans for adopting PAS 55 have been put on hold (possibly permanently).
 BBUS intended to evaluate the requirements of ISO 55000 during 2015 with a view to conducting a gap analysis in late 2015, unfortunately the impact of the faults that occurred in February 2015 and March 2016 has dominated the attention of the operational staff.
-The plan is to conduct a gap analysis during late 2017, from this BBUS will be better placed to identify what activities (if any) need to be amended / created in order to ensure compliance with the essential requirements of ISO 55000.
+There is an ongoing project to ensure BBUS will be better placed to identify what activities (if any) need to be amended / created in order to ensure compliance with the essential requirements of ISO 55000.

 BBUS are continuing to undertake maintenance in accordance with manufacturer's recommendations for each type of asset.
 Maintenance activities have been successfully carried out in accordance with the Company's maintenance plans submitted to and approved by the Company.
-Two major outages are planned to take place, one on each of the offshore transformers, over the period May - August 2017.
-The reason for the outages is to allow TOWL to replace the transformer radiator fins in order to satisfy one of the requirements of the SPA that remain outstanding.
+Two major outages took place, one on each of the offshore transformers, over the period May - August 2017.
+The reason for the outages was to allow TOWL to replace the transformer radiator fins in order to satisfy one of the requirements of the SPA that remained outstanding.
+These works were successfully completed and the OFTO was able to secure revenue cover as the Authority accepted that the works involved were a generator led outage.

-Transmission system availability (continued)
+Transmission system availability

-Performa nce Period IW hours Apr 2016 to Mar 2017 Apr 2015 to Mar 2016 Note Maximum system availability (MWhrs) (a) 2,628,000 2,628,000 Actual system availability (MWhrs) 2,609,341 2,240,633 Actual system availability (%) 99.29% 85.3% Regulatory target system availability 98% 98% Availability credits/(penalties) (MWhrs) Opening availability credits / (penalties) Net availability (penalties) /credits for the performance period Net availability (penalties) / credits at 31 March 2017 (31 - - March 2016) (b) - 59 a) The maximum system availability of the Company's transmission system as declared to NGET during the performance period..
+MW hours Performance Period Apr 2017 to Mar 2018 Apr 2016 to Mar 2017 Note Maximum system availability (MWhrs) (a) 2,628,000 2,628,000 Actual system availability (MWhrs) 2,628,000 2,609,245 Actual system availability (%) 100.00% 99.29% Regulatory target system availability 98% 98% Availability credits/(penalties) (MWhrs) Opening availability credits / (penalties) ~ - Net availability (penalties) /credits for the performance period Net availability (penalties) / credits at 31 March 2018 (31 March 2017) - a) The maximum system availability of the Company's transmission system as declared to NGET during the performance period..